Manhattan Area Homeschool Guide

 • Flint Hills Christian School offers a Homeschool Partnership for homeschool students between 4th-12th grades to participate in classes and extracurricular activities.

-• RISE Academy is the only hybrid-homeschool in the area.
+• RISE Academy is the first hybrid-homeschool in the area and focuses on a Christ-centered approach to learning.
 Offering the ‘best of both worlds’, RISE students meet two days in person and three at-home days with curriculum provided by RISE.
-Currently RISE offers options for preschool through 3rd grade and are located at the First Baptist Church in Manhattan.
+Currently RISE offers options for preK through 4th grade and are located at the First Baptist Church in Manhattan.

 Manhattan Co-Ops